-For Teacher Appreciation and an End of The School Year Teacher Gift we made a fun fingerprint plate keepsake.
+For Teacher Appreciation and an End of The School Year teacher gift we made a fun fingerprint plate keepsake.
 I helped my son make a thumbprint bee and fingerprint flowers.
 He likes primary colors the best, but it would definitely look more Spring/Summer-y if he had chosen pastel colors.
-I wrote the year, his name, and “Thank You for “Bee-ing” My Teacher!”
-I decided to wait and have him give it to her on the 9th since that was his last day of school.
-It was part of a basket full of teacher goodies that I posted about on our craft blog.
+I wrote the year, his name, and “Thank You for Bee-ing My Teacher!”
+It was part of a basket full of teacher goodies which I posted about on our craft blog.

 *** Just a reminder *** that these types of paints will permanently stay on whatever surface it touches (it washes off of hands and feet easily) so please make sure your work area is completely covered and have the child wear a smock or clothes that you don’t mind if paint gets on accidentally.

 We also made a pretty Handprint Notebook with a cute Teacher Saying.
 Have you made any hand-y Teacher Gifts in the past?
 We would love for you to share in the comments section.